Skip to content

 What Is Time Management?

-Time management refers to the planning, organizing and controlling of time that you use to accomplish certain objectives.
-It is the matter of conscious decisions rather than responding to what appears in your day.
+Time management refers to the planning, organizing, and controlling of time that you use to accomplish certain objectives.
+It is a matter of conscious decisions rather than responding to what appears in your day.

 Time Management Is Not: